-The 2014 City Council Vision included an idea, commonly referred to as the Grand Connection, to create a pedestrian and bicycle corridor east from Meydenbauer Bay Park, through Downtown, across Interstate 405 to Wilburton.
-It was envisioned that "along the way you enjoy nature, culture, street entertainment, a world fusion of food, and people from all over the planet."
-Work began with Council adopting the Grand Connection Framework Plans in 2017 (Sequence One) and 2018 (Sequence Two).
-Sequence One establishes the high-level vision of the corridor, while Sequence Two establishes the vision for crossing of Interstate-405.
-The general path of the Grand Connection is identified from Meydenbauer Bay Park, through Downtown Park, north on Bellevue Way, and east along NE 6th Street to the Eastrail Corridor in Wilburton.
+Grand Connection is identified from Meydenbauer Bay Park, through Downtown Park, north on Bellevue Way, and east along NE 6th Street to the Eastrail Corridor in Wilburton.
 In 2021, Council adopted a land use code amendment enacting guidelines and standards for Sequence One and setting the stage for implementation of the Grand Connection vision in the core of Downtown, where a portion of the pedestrian and bike friendly corridor exists along NE 6th Street.
-The Grand Connection also complements the planning work underway for the Eastrail Corridor in Wilburton described later in this chapter.
-The intersection of the Grand Connection and Eastrail may be a key center for non-motorized travelers in the future.
-The Grand Connection sets the stage for a future where pedestrians and bicyclists will have a level of access into, out of and through Downtown Bellevue that will rival the level of access currently provided to cars and buses.
+The Grand Connection also complements the planning work underway through the Eastrail Wilburton Framework Plan.
+The intersection of the Grand Connection and Eastrail will likely be a key center for non-motorized travelers in the future.
+The Grand Connection sets the stage for a future where pedestrians and bicyclists will have a level of access into, out of, and through Downtown Bellevue that will rival the level of access currently provided to cars and buses.